top of page

 My Approach and Style

-I truly believe that when people are provided with a safe space and responded to with compassion, everyone has the ability to gain clarity, meet their goals and reach their full potential.
+I have always believed that when people are provided with a safe space and responded to with compassion, everyone has the ability to gain clarity, meet their goals, and reach their full potential.
 I am naturally an optimistic person and operate from a strength-based lens.
+While I will show up with a compassionate listening ear, I will also gently challenge clients as needed and keep them motivated towards meeting their desired goals.

 My Passion for Social and Systemic Justice: